Sunday, May 28, 2017

 Fair?

 Kate: Sigh.
-People like to think that trans has reached a tipping point into mainstream popular culture.
+People like to think that “trans” has reached a tipping point into mainstream popular culture.
 Nope.
 Not yet.
 Transgender has reached a tipping point, hell yes!
-But trans has not, because to most people in the world, transgender doesn’t mean what it has meant to so many trans people: transgender used to be the inclusive term.
-It’s not, anymore—well, not to mainstream popular culture: they use transgender to mean boys and girls and men and women who have transitioned out of another gender.
+But trans has not, because to most people in the world, transgender doesn’t mean what it used to mean to so many trans people.
+Transgender used to be the inclusive term.
+It’s not anymore, well, not to mainstream popular culture.
+They use transgender to mean boys and girls and men and women who have transitioned out of another gender.
 That’s what an increasing majority of binary-identified trans women are calling themselves.
-And nonbinary trans people thereby are not transgender.
+And nonbinary trans people are thereby not considered transgender.
 It’s complicated, I know.
 It’s language in transition.

 Kate: It breaks my heart.